Nvidia co-founder and CEO Jensen Huang attends an event during the annual Computex computer exhibition in Taipei.

 Tyrone Siu | Reuters

-Here’s how the chipmaker did versus Refinitiv consensus expectations for the quarter ending January:
+Here’s how the company did versus Refinitiv consensus estimates for the quarter ended in April: